oringilad/Dotnet_React_EX/README.md

   - **Text search** (by name or description)
 - Show **full description** and **AI summary** *(if available)*
 - Updated **status**
-- Click to access single ticket view
+- Click to access single ticket view.
-- New Ticket Button that opens Create New Ticket modal.
+- New Ticket Button that opens Create New Ticket modal with Fields:
- *Fields:*
   - Full Name
   - Email Address
   - Issue Description

 **On Submit:**
 - Save the ticket data in the JSON file